 Describe the steps that you will take to handle and secure study data during data collection, storage, use, and transmission.
 Include information about training of study staff, authorization of access, password protection, encryption, physical controls, certificates of confidentiality, separation of identifiers and data, etc.:

 All data will be saved digitally on a password-protected computer in the EchoLab.
+The computers involved will be Virginia Tech secured and managed.
+Only PIs have permission to access to the computers.
+And we will use strict access controls and physical security as the security measures.
+To handle and secure study data.

 For multi-site studies, describe how data or specimens will be handled and secured for each site (e.g., central or disseminated data storage, data coordinating center):